 The guides will make sure you are safe and that you have maximum fun.

 This is one of the cool things you can do in Wabasha during the weekends, especially while traveling as a group.
 This can be a great family vacation to get away and explore some of the great outdoors.

 See Related: Best Midwest Roadtrips

 Visit the Castlerock Museum

-See related: 11 Best Places to Take Pictures in Minneapolis
+See related: Places to Take Pictures in Minneapolis

-Being in Wabash at night is as exciting as during the day, or even more.
-Besides relaxing and taking a quiet beer at Hoppy Girl Brewing, the nightlife here is pretty vibrant.
+Being in Wabasha at night is as exciting as during the day, or even more.
+Besides relaxing and having a quiet beer at Hoppy Girl Brewing, the nightlife here is lively.

-If you want to enjoy some unique original music, MoonShine Showcase concerts will give you just that.
-The place has a cool venue, great performers, and the customer service is certainly top-notch.
+If you want to enjoy some unique original music, Widespot Performing Arts Theater concerts will give you just that.
+The place has a cool venue and great performers, and the customer service is certainly top-notch.
 You get to listen to original performances up close, something you won’t find in most big-city joints.

 Other Minnesota Guides